 “Please God help me!!!
 I am struggling so much to function.
 I just have one health problem after another for the last 4 years.

-How to explain endometriosis pain to a guy?
+How to explain endometriosis?

 - How to explain endometriosis?